 More afternoon thunderstorms!

 SARASOTA, Fla.
 (WWSB) - Rainy season summertime continues this weekend with scattered afternoon storms popping up, and this pattern continues for the coming week.
-Friday storms brought 0.43″ at SRQ Airport, 0.64″ in Bradenton and 0.32″ in Venice.
-Weekend storms will be hit-and-miss, so keep an eye to the sky and your ABC7 mobile Weather App handy on your smartphone to track the storms.
-Friday’s Red Tide reports came in with moderate to high levels of red tide reported on our Suncoast beaches, so use caution at the beach, especially if you have respiratory issues.
+Saturday storms brought 0.43″ at SRQ Airport, 1.47″ in Nokomis, 1.20″ in Venice and 0.11″ in Lakewood Ranch.
+Sunday storms will be hit-and-miss, so keep an eye to the sky and your ABC7 mobile Weather App handy on your smartphone to track the storms.
+Our weather pattern with afternoon storms holding at a 50% chance continues into Wednesday, then the storms could be minimal by the end of the week.

-The good news - No tropical storms developing right now, and the tropics look quiet for at least the next 5 days.
+The tropics remain quiet for us - No tropical storms developing right now, and the tropics look quiet for at least the next 5 days.

 Copyright 2021 WWSB.
 All rights reserved.